Star Wars: Episode I – The Phantom Menace: References: Cinematic and literary allusions

 The Jedi practice Zen-like meditation and martial arts, as did the ancient Japanese Samurai warriors.
 The name "Qui-Gon" adapts the term qigong, which refers to a Chinese discipline involving meditation and cultivation of the flow of the vital energy called "qi" for healing, health, and combat.
 The words qi (Chinese), gi (Korean), ki (Japanese), and the Indian term "Prana" all refer to the energy that is thought to flow through all living things, from the source of all qi (or power), which is "The Way" or "The Tao" in Chinese philosophy.
 In Taoist philosophy, from The Way, yin and yang—the opposing but complementary aspects of reality or nature—are born.
 Unlike Chinese philosophy, in which yin and yang are not moral qualities, the ancient Persian philosophy of Zurvanism taught that the dualism of dark and light forces are locked in an eternal battle while being two sides (or evolutes) of the same "Force", the force of time itself (Zurvan)—the prime mover.
 These elements derive primarily from Eastern and Iranian religions and myths.

 As with other Star Wars films, themes about family and hope are featured prominently.
 In the Disney Gallery: The Mandalorian episode "Legacy", Dave Filoni explains that the use of "Duel of the Fates" during the lightsaber duel between Darth Maul against Qui-Gon and Obi-Wan represents the fight for the fate of Anakin Skywalker.
-According to Filoni, Qui-Gon acts like a father figure towards Anakin because he feels he needs one after taking him from his mother, having realized that the Jedi shouldn't be opposed to love and care.
-In the end, Qui-Gon dies, and thus Anakin loses his father figure; Obi-Wan ultimately becomes his master to honor Qui-Gon's dying wish despite his initial contempt for him, and while he comes to eventually see him like a brother as shown in Attack of the Clones and Revenge of the Sith, he doesn't act like a father, which coupled with the Jedi's indifference, seals Anakin's fate.
+According to Filoni, Qui-Gon acts like a father figure towards Anakin because he feels he needs one after taking him from his mother, having realized that the Jedi should not be opposed to love and care.
+In the end, Qui-Gon dies, and thus Anakin loses his father figure; Obi-Wan ultimately becomes his master to honor Qui-Gon's dying wish despite his initial contempt for him, and while he comes to eventually see him like a brother as shown in Attack of the Clones and Revenge of the Sith, he does not act like a father, which coupled with the Jedi's indifference, seals Anakin's fate.